 It is possible to qualify for a mortgage despite one borrower having a low credit score and there are multiple financing options available to you.

-First, it is important to understand that when two people apply for a mortgage as co-borrowers, the lender uses the lower credit score between the two borrowers to assess your ability to qualify for the mortgage and to set your loan terms, including your interest rate and closing costs.
+First, it is important to understand that when two people apply for a mortgage as co-borrowers, the lender uses the average median score for the two borrowers to assess your ability to qualify for the mortgage and to set your loan terms, including your interest rate and closing costs.

-For example, because your credit score is 700 and your boyfriend’s is 550, the lender uses the lower score of 550 to evaluate your mortgage application.
-If an applicant has three scores from the three different credit bureaus (Experian, Equifax and TransUnion), the lender uses the middle score.
+If both applicants have three credit scores, the lender uses the middle score for each to calculate the average.
+For example, if your middle credit score is 700 and your co-borrower's score is 550, the lender uses the average score of 625 to evaluate your mortgage application.
+If an applicant only has two scores, the lender uses the lower score to determine the average.

-In short, the lower your credit score, the higher your mortgage rate and vice versa.
+In short, the lower your credit score used by the lender, the higher your mortgage rate and vice versa.
 A higher mortgage rate increases your monthly loan payment and reduces the loan amount you can afford.
 Additionally, most mortgage programs apply a minimum credit score requirement that applicants must meet to be eligible.
 The minimum score required for most conventional mortgage programs is 620 although some programs and lenders require higher scores.

 Review our FHA Mortgage Guide